DerKaiser2023/TaP-PenUltimate-REVIVED/modlist.md

 CraftPresence

-CustomNPCs+ -will be added in v1.3, outdated customnpcs from oct2017 in use for now
+CustomNPCs+ -will be added in v1.4, outdated customnpcs from oct2017 in use for now

 Ding

 DrZharks MoCreatures Mod

-FastCraft

 FlenixRoads

-FlansMod LabJac Edition Final Solution (changing to flans mod jimmy edition in 1.3)
+FlansMod LabJac Edition Final Solution (changing to flans mod jimmy edition in 1.4)

-NTM: Space fucked edition (fork of JamesH2 HBM)

-(xenofactions caged jimmy edition) -in development, updated xradar is in use for now
+Ragex‘s Nuclear Tech

+xenofactions

 Itlt